 Block 1 carries clone 8 on two rootstocks:

 Blocks 2A and 2B carry clone 8 on 1103P rootstocks

 The vineyard is planted on gentle rolling hills that are made up of well drained loam soils that produce moderately sized vines.
 The base material is comprised predominately of rhyolite, a volcanic rock.
 Blocks 2A and 2B are more typical of a hillside vineyard, and are planted in much shallower soils.
 This helps limit vine vigor and results in fruit with more concentrated flavors.

 The 25-acre Quarry Vineyard climbs the slopes above the Silverado Trail on the east side of Rutherford.
 The name comes from the old quarry that was the source of a white rock used in the ghost winery that still stands beside the vineyard.
-Nickel & Nickel makes wine from three distinct hillside blocks, totaling about 11 acres, each experiencing its own unique soil and exposure.
+Three distinct hillside blocks, each experiencing its own unique soil and exposure, are harvested from this vineyard.
 The white, rocky loam soils are well drained, and the vines are of moderate vigor.
 Cluster and berry size varies from block to block, but all are small to moderate.
 This vineyard has full exposure to the afternoon sun.

 100% Cabernet Sauvignon

 16 months in French oak